 Long-tail keywords are the long game of advanced SEO techniques, and if you’re not already using them, it’s time to start.
 According to Backlinko, long-tail keywords make up an astounding 91.8% of search engine queries.

-These keywords might not drive a high search ranking individually, but the cumulative effect is meant to lead to a broader reach over a long period of time.
+These keywords might not drive a high search ranking individually, but the cumulative effect is meant to lead to a broader reach over a long period.
 In particular, you’ll want to research and include long-tail keywords in blog content, using them strategically over time to build more authority in the SERPs.

 5. Add Schema Markup to Your Website

 Adding schema markup to your website could potentially work toward boosting your SERP rankings.
 If you’ve never worked with code before, this could feel a bit intimidating.
 There are a number of schema plugins available that can help you along the way.
 We’ve also put together a handy guide on how to use schema markup to optimize your site’s SEO.
 This data will make Google’s job of finding you much easier–which is exactly what you want.